MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-personalize-visuals.md

 Currently the feature has a few limitations to be aware of.

 - This feature isn't supported for embed scenarios, including publish to web.
 - User explorations don't automatically persist.
-Users need to save their view as a personal bookmark to capture their changes.
+You need to save your view as a personal bookmark to capture your changes.
-- Users can't change visuals while in the Power BI mobile apps.
-However, any visual changes they save in a personal bookmark while in the Power BI service are respected in the mobile apps.
+- You can't change visuals while in the Power BI mobile apps.
+However, any visual changes you save in a personal bookmark while in the Power BI service are respected in the mobile apps.

 There are also some known issues that we're addressing:

-- Adding hierarchy isn't supported; users need to add the individual child items.
+- Adding hierarchy isn't supported; you need to add the individual child items.
-- Users can't change a date hierarchy to a date and vice-versa.
+- You can't change a date hierarchy to a date or vice-versa.
-- With Personal bookmarks, users might get results that are slightly different based on the sequence they select.
-This is because we don't capture the full state of the report, but just the modifications made.
+- With personal bookmarks, you might get results that are slightly different based on the sequence you select.
+Discrepancies are possible because we don't capture the full state of the report, but just the modifications made.
 The workaround is to select **Reset to default**, then select the bookmark you want to view.

 ## Next steps